 Each player has an Intelligence Event Activation Marker.
 When this is drawn from the Activation Pool, the owning player selects a single enemy TF/TG to get a report as to its composition.
-To do this, the player whose Intelligence Event

-Activation Marker was drawn rolls a die, adds 5, and consults the Search Table.
+To do this, the player whose Intelligence Event Activation Marker was drawn rolls a die, adds 5, and consults the Search Table.
 The TF/TG that was inspected is not flipped to its Detected side.
-The Allied player also has the option of picking any one port or airfield in

-Norway and examining any naval or air units in the hex.
-Return the Intelligence Event Activation Markers to the Activation Pool every turn.
+The Allied player also has the option of picking any one port or airfield in Norway and examining any naval or air units in the hex.
+The Intelligence Event Activation Markers are returned for use in the Activation Pool every turn.